top of page

 Jane Cronkhite, Michael Stevens, and Dana Vollmer, University of Illinois Foundation

-Notes to Self (But Never to the CRM): AI-Powered Bio Updates from Contact Reports
+• Notes to Self (But Not to CRM): AI-Powered Employment Updates from Contact Reports

 Jeremy Sheiko and Devika Angamuthu, Purdue for Life Foundation